Zydeco: Early history

 Early Creole musicians playing an accordion and a washboard in front of a store, near Opelousas, Louisiana (1938).

 The original French settlers came to Louisiana in the late 1600s, sent by the Regent of France, Philippe d'Orléans, Duke of Orléans, to help settle La Louisiane (the Louisiana Territory) they claimed as a colony.
 Arriving in New Orleans on seven ships, the settlers quickly moved into the bayous and swamps.
 There, the French culture permeated those of the Spanish and Native American Indians, who had long populated the area.

-In 1720, German Catholics founded the second permanent European settlements in St. John the Baptist Parish, part of what became known as the German Coast.
+In 1720, German Catholics founded the third permanent European settlement in the territory in St. John the Baptist Parish, part of what became known as the German Coast.
 Later in the 18th century, more German and Irish immigrants also settled in this area.
 Europeans imported or acquired African slaves as workers, and they soon outnumbered the whites on major sugar cane and other plantations.
-Through the decades, all the peoples gradually mixed.
+Through the decades, all of these peoples gradually mixed.

-For 150 years, Louisiana Creoles enjoyed an insular lifestyle, prospering, educating themselves without the government and building their invisible communities under the Code Noir.
-The French created the Code Noir in 1724 to establish rules for treatment of enslaved Africans.
+For 150 years, Louisiana Creoles enjoyed an insular lifestyle, prospering, educating themselves without the government, and building their invisible communities under the Code Noir created by the French in 1724 to establish rules for the treatment of enslaved Africans.
 It also established restrictions and rights for gens de couleur libres, free people of color who were a growing class, often descended from French white men and Black African or mixed-race women.
 They had the right to own land, something which few blacks or people of color in the American South had at that time.

 The disruption of the Louisiana Creole community began when the United States made the Louisiana Purchase and Americans started settling in the state, particularly migrating from the Southeast.
 The new settlers typically recognized only the binary system of race that prevailed in the slave societies common where they had come from.
 The American states had made laws based on the assumption of second-class status for most people of visible African descent, because of its strong association with the caste of slavery.